 Developers of Sustainable Energy & Hydroponic Greenhouse Projects Worldwide –

 Clean Energy and Fully Climate Controlled Growing Platforms.

 Christopher Belknap’s architectural design & consulting practice – Design Earth Synergy is committed to collaborative innovations in Sustainable Design and Development.

-His architectural design career spans 30 years, initially based in Colorado attending the University of Colorado School of Environmental Design & Architecture from 1972-1977.
+Mr. Belknap’s architectural design career spans 30 years, initially based in Colorado attending the University of Colorado School of Environmental Design & Architecture from 1972-1977.
 He received his Bachelor Degree in Environmental Design in 1975 and a Master of Architecture Degree in 1977.
 Then he worked for a design build firm, Downing Leach Architects specializing in custom passive and/ or active solar home subdivisions for the next three years in Boulder Colorado.
 Seeking to expand his horizons and experience in architecture in 1980 he traveled to Honolulu, Hawaii to further his career from 1980-96.
-Currently licensed in Hawaii Mr. Belknap has had a wide range of design experience, first working in various Honolulu based firms, particularly WATG Architects on Destination Resort Hotel projects throughout the Pacific Rim and then moving on to Design Consulting & Architectural Illustration in 1985.

 Note: A complete overview of International Design Consulting Projects can be found in the pull down Menu Titled – INTERNATIONAL DESIGN CONSULTING- PROJECTS